top of page

 Statement of Purpose

-United to Save the Mission (USM) is a coalition of community groups and individuals that protects vulnerable communities against gentrifying forces and narratives and fighting for the Mission neighborhood by leveraging our intersectionality and honoring our interdependence to one another.
+United to Save the Mission (USM) is a coalition of community groups and individuals that protects vulnerable communities against gentrifying forces and narratives and fights for the Mission neighborhood by leveraging our intersectionality and honoring our interdependence to one another.

 We support and celebrate the livelihoods of American Indian and Latinx cultures, LGBTQ+, working class and immigrant residents, artists, organizing spaces, community-serving businesses, nonprofits, industrial spaces, and unhoused neighbors struggling through the trauma of houselessness.